-The Career Services and Professional Development Center assists Florida State University College of Law students and alumni with all aspects of their legal careers.
+The Career Services and Professional Development Office assists Florida State University College of Law students and alumni with all aspects of their legal careers.
 We provide comprehensive career services, including individual advising/counseling and we assist students and alumni with preparing and drafting legal resumes and cover letters.
-In addition to one-on-one support services, the Career Services Center maintains an online listing of various employment and internship opportunities and sponsors networking lunches and workshops on resume writing and interview techniques.
+In addition to one-on-one support services, the Career Services Office maintains an online listing of various employment and internship opportunities and sponsors networking lunches and workshops on resume writing and interview techniques.

 A Message from Assistant Dean Henley

-The Career Services Center often advises students to consult with one of our J.D.
+The Career Services Office often advises students to consult with one of our J.D.
 Advisors.
 We have an arrangement with a number of attorneys from a variety of practice areas and geographic regions who our students can call upon for advice on the field they are interested in and discuss how best to position themselves for a job in this practice area.
-The staff at the Career Services Center will direct you to the appropriate J.D.
+The staff at the Career Services Office will direct you to the appropriate J.D.
 Advisor to help you achieve your career goals.

 One of the most effective ways employers recruit our students is through our fall and spring On-Campus Interview (OCI) programs.
 OCI provides legal employers the opportunity to interview law students for full-time and part-time law clerk, intern or associate positions.
 Students may view participating employers, submit their resumes and sign up for interview times through their Symplicity accounts.